dafny-lang/dafny/Source/DafnyStandardLibraries/examples/DateTime/DateTime.md

 The `LocalDateTime` module provides formally verified date and time functionality in Dafny without timezone information.
 It ensures correctness using contracts (`requires`, `ensures`) and supports proof-based reasoning for temporal computations.

-## File Descriptions

-- **`LocalDateTime.dfy`**
-  Contains the full implementation of LocalDateTime operations, including creation, parsing, formatting, arithmetic, and comparison functions.
-  It defines all verification contracts and imports external DateTime utilities.
-Uses epoch-time-based calculations for reliable date arithmetic.

-- **`LocalDateTimeExamples.dfy`**
-  Includes comprehensive test methods for validating the functionality of each operation using Dafny's `{:test}` annotation.
-  These tests serve as verification examples that work with Dafny's formal proofs.

-- **`DateTimeImpl.cs`**
-  Provides external implementations of core datetime operations, particularly epoch time conversions, leap year calculations, and current time access.

-- **`DateTimeUtils.dfy`**
-  Contains utility functions for date validation, day calculations, and formatting helpers.

-- **`DateTimeConstant.dfy`**
-  Defines time-related constants and bounded integer types used throughout the module.

 ## Function Descriptions

 - **Creation Functions**